-Nelson (1983) reports that the brown bear takes an apex of power among Koyukon Athabascan spirits of the natural world, perhaps below only the wolverine.
+Nelson (1983) reports that the brown bears are the most powerful among Koyukon Athabascan spirits of the natural world, perhaps second only to the wolverine.
 People's behavior toward the brown bear is subject to a number of culturally based requirements.
 Nelson (1983) reports that disregard or violation of these cultural requirements is sharply punished.
 Traditionally, when Koyukon men hunted brown bears, they followed prescribed rituals.
 For example, a man is not to openly discuss the brown bear hunt before or after it occurs, and care must be taken to prevent the hide from coming in contact with women.
 The Koyukon Athabascans have a taboo against women eating brown bear meat or young men eating meat from a brown bear's head (Nelson 1983).

-Dena'ina Athabascans in the Lake Clark and Katmai areas competed directly with brown bears for subsistence resources; it is thought that the Dena'ina likely displaced brown bear from the very best salmon fishing sites on certain rivers (Birkedal 2001).
+Dena'ina Athabascans in the Lake Clark and Katmai areas competed directly with brown bears for subsistence resources; it is thought that the Dena'ina likely displaced brown bears from the very best salmon fishing sites on certain rivers (Birkedal 2001).
 The Dena'ina reserved some secondary stream drainages for the exclusive use of bears and for bear hunting.

-It is reported that Alutiiq residents of the Alaska Peninsula believed that bears are human ancestors that must be shown respect (Sherwonit 1998).
-In the Chignik Bay, Chignik Lagoon, Chignik Lake, Ivanof Bay and Perryville areas, brown bear hunting is governed by a system of traditional Alutiiq beliefs that emphasize respectful treatment of the bear and protection of the hunters (Fall and Hutchinson-Scarborough 1996).
+Alutiiq residents of the Alaska Peninsula believed that bears are human ancestors that must be shown respect (Sherwonit 1998).
+In the Chignik Bay, Chignik Lagoon, Chignik Lake, Ivanof Bay and Perryville areas, brown bear hunting is governed by a system of traditional Alutiiq beliefs that emphasize respectful treatment of the bear and protection of hunters (Fall and Hutchinson-Scarborough 1996).
 According to these traditions, the skull and hide of the bear are left at the kill site; the skull is placed facing in a southern or southeastern direction.